 Education: The term "educate" originates from the Latin, Ed-u-cer-e (ey-doo-ker-ey), which means "that which leads out of ignorance."
-Education is actually anything that brings us out of ignorance and helps to improve our skills, knowledge and attitudes (SKA).
+Education is actually anything that brings us out of ignorance and helps to improve our knowledge, skills, and abilities (KSAs).

 John F. Rekes, PE, CIH, CSP, says it well: "Education is a process through which learners gain new understanding, acquire new skills, and/or change their attitudes."

 Education in its broadest sense is any act or experience that has a formative effect on the mind, character or physical ability of an individual.
 In its technical sense education is the process by which society deliberately transmits its accumulated knowledge, skills and values from one generation to another.
 (Wikipedia)